-I have talked about this book in so many posts and yet I still haven’t written a review.
+I have talked about this book in so many posts, yet I still haven’t written a review.
 Nevertheless, this is the first book I recommend when someone asks me for a fantasy book.
-I won’t say that it is an adult Harry Potter but if you love magic, vampires and history then it is right up your alley.
-The main character of this novel /series is a low key badass.
-She has her doctorate in history once a personal goal of mine and works with old books another personal goal of mine.
+I won’t say that it is an adult Harry Potter, but if you love magic, vampires and history, then it is right up your alley.
+The main character of this novel /series is a low-key badass.
+She has her doctorate in history, once a personal goal of mine and works with old books, another personal goal of mine.

 Well Met by Jen DeLuca

-I read this book when I was supposed to be writing an exam and I Loved it!
-Mainly because it distracted me from the exam I was supposed to be writing but still.
-If you are Geek adjacent like me and love renaissance fairs, then I can’t recommend this book enough.
-I have a deep-seated nostalgia for renaissance fairs, they were a big part of my childhood summers and this book fulfills that love.
+I read this book when I was supposed to be writing an exam, and I Loved it!
+Mainly because it distracted me from the exam; I was supposed to be writing but still.
+If you are a Geek adjacent like me and love renaissance fairs, I can’t recommend this book enough.
+I have a deep-seated nostalgia for renaissance fairs, they were a big part of my childhood summers, and this book fulfills that love.

-Also if you are a fan of hate to love romances like me, then this is the book for you.
+Also, if you are a fan of hate-to-love romances like me, this is the book for you.